ahdis/ch-elm/input/pagecontent/guidance.md

 ### Genotype and Susceptibility test results

-For organisms of the _mycobacterium tuberculosis_ complex and for carbapenemase producing enterobacteriaceae, resistance mutations (genotyping) and antibiotics susceptibility (antibiogram) results are reported by (specialized) laboratories.
+For organisms of the _mycobacterium tuberculosis_ complex, resistance mutations (genotyping) and antibiotics susceptibility (antibiogram) results are reported by (specialized) laboratories.

 Resistance and susceptibility tests cover multiple mutations/antibiotics and often generate multiple results that can be reported in the same document.
 Such documents differ from usual laboratory reports in two ways: